pablo-lamtenzan/42miniRT/README.md

 ### Keys
 If you have more than 1 camera you can switch infinitely between them using `+` for go the right or `ivert pontuation:`\` for go to the left.
 You can swicth into the shapes in the scene using `p` for going to the next and `o` for going back.
 The id of the shape will apear on the terminal (stdout) when you switch.
-When you have a shape sellected (swicthed), you can effectuate a translation of the shape using `the directional arrows` and `n m` or a rotation using `w a s d`.
+When you have a shape sellected (swicthed), you can effectuate a translation of the shape using `the directional arrows` and `n m` or a rotation using `w a s d z x`.

 ### Input
 > to do